jsa4000/Getting-Started-NodeJS/myapp/README.md

 ***********************

-In order to configure the environment PATH vatiable in Ms Windows, youe need to configure the absolue path where nodejs has been installed.
+In order to configure the environment variable _PATH_ onto Microsft Windows, you will need to add the absolue path where nodejs has been installed.
 >	rundll32 sysdm.cpl,EditEnvironmentVariables

 *************************